IGSN/igsn-json/README.md

 We're planning on having a few video-to-video meetings over the course of the sprint.
 Please email [XXX](firstname.lastname@example.com) for the meeting links.

 As we're spread all around the world getting a time that suits everyone is a bit challenging.
-If you can't make these we will post recordings of these heree:
+If you can't make these we will post recordings of these here:

 | ------ | ---------- | ------------------- |
 | Date   | Time (UTC) | Recorded video link |